pydelhi/talks/guidelines/reviewing.md

 At the time of writing this, generative AI, large language models, RAG-based applications, and various similar topics are heavily oversubscribed at events organised by PyDelhi.
 They are not prohibited, but when we receive such proposals, the material should demonstrate genuine technical depth, novelty, or a perspective that adds real value to our community.
 The same applies to topics such as blockchain and web3, which have been popular "bubbles" in the past.

 This is a **higher bar, not a ban**.
 If a proposal in this space does not yet meet it, reviewers should clearly articulate what would make it acceptable rather than simply declining it.
 Our repeat attendance improves when the programme is varied, and accepting a weak talk on an oversubscribed topic crowds out proposals on distinctive, under-represented areas.

+If you're new to reviewing and unsure whether a topic currently falls into this category, see the note on topic labels in [How proposals are tracked on GitHub](#how-proposals-are-tracked-on-github) for a practical way to check.

 #### Sponsored talks are not exempt